We have been asked many times about the cost of electric vehicles. Here is a few of the frequently asked questions broken down for you:

 - Electrical panel upgrade: This applies to members who choose the faster charging Level 2 option, which uses 208 to 240 volts.
 This adds a higher load to your electrical panel, which may result in needing an electrical panel upgrade.
 The upgrade cost can be provided by a licensed electrical contractor.

 - Utility service upgrade: A service upgrade may be required for residential chargers that have a higher demand.
 Furthermore, your home may require utility electrical system upgrades in order to charge the vehicle and/or accommodate a second meter.
-This cost can be determined by Stearns Electric after an assessment.
+This cost can be determined by Stearns Electric, or your utility provider, after an assessment.

 What is the total cost of ownership for an electric vehicle?